 While a student at Harvard, I co-founded what would become Lectica, Inc., a non-profit dedicated to the research-based, justice-oriented reform of large-scale standardized testing in K-12, higher-education, and business.

-Currently, I teach at Meridian University, serve as Academic Director of the activist think-tank at the Center for Integral Wisdom, and act on the scientific advisor board of the Neurohacker Collective.
+Currently, I serve as Academic Director of the activist think-tank at the Center for Integral Wisdom, act on the scientific advisor board of the Neurohacker Collective, and offer human development and learning science consultations to schools, organizations, and educational technology companies

 This site makes available my publications and blog, as well as my services and ways to get involved and get in touch: email.